doerrie/anyio3/README.md

 There is even a [developing project](https://www.npmjs.com/package/firmata-pi) to make the RaspberryPi a Firmata device.
 I expect that most developers will eventually migrate toward Firmata as it will standardize most of their software.

+---

 The base GPIO module will import the correct interface for your platform based on what Python modules it can import.
 It will try to load RPi.GPIO before loading the pymata-aio interface and searching for an Arduino.
-If pymata-aio is not installed or an Arduino running Firmata can not be located, it will exit.
+If pymata-aio is not installed or an Arduino running Firmata can not be located, it will load a console simulator.

 RaspberryPi users should ensure that a package defining 'RPi.GPIO' is installed.
 I believe the current package is 'RPIO'.